 You can have the affidavit(s) sworn by a:

 - notary public, or

-If you're going to a lawyer or a notary public, make sure they can swear or affirm the document for you.
-Make an appointment if you need to.
+If you want to use a lawyer or a notary public (for a fee), make sure they can swear or affirm the document for you.
+You might need to make an appointment.
 Tell them that the documents are an Affidavit — Desk Order Divorce and, if applicable, a Child Support Affidavit and exhibits for your divorce.
 Tell the person that you don't need any advice.

-Take photo identification with you.
-The person swearing the documents will check your identification.
-Then they'll ask if you've read the documents, and if you swear (or affirm) that the contents are true to the best of your knowledge and belief.
+When you go to have your affidavit(s) sworn, the person swearing the documents checks your photo identification.
+They ask if you've read the documents, and if you swear (or affirm) that the contents are true to the best of your knowledge and belief.
 If you answer yes, you sign the documents, and the person swearing the documents signs the affidavit and stamps it with their name and contact information.
 They also stamp and sign any attached exhibits.

 You might feel anxious about using the court forms, but it's just a matter of filling in certain facts.
 Take them one question at a time.

 - your completed forms, and